tocoli/tocolib/DESCRIPTION.rst

 >>>>>>>>>

 ``tocoli``  **- root**
-    Includes the six library (Python 2 and 3 compatibility utilities) at the root.
+    The tocolib wraps the ``six`` library (Python 2 and 3 compatibility utilities) at the root.
+Thus all ``six`` packages and modules are also available under the root namespace.

 Subpackages